Skip to content

 We preserve academic language and structure

 A good guide should not flatten a lecture into a generic summary.
-Synlecto looks for key concepts, important academic terms, comparisons, processes, case examples, common confusions, and decision points so the guide reflects how the lecture actually teaches the topic.
+Synlecto looks for lecture concepts, useful academic terms, comparisons, processes, case examples, common confusions, and decision points so the guide reflects how the lecture actually teaches the topic.

 Step 3